-Mandala Village, in Vero Beach, Florida is the fruit of the seed planted back in 1988.
+Mandala Village, in Vero Beach, Florida, is the fruit of the seed planted back in 1988.
 Mandala Village is destined to be one of the most unique projects in the country—combining the age-old principles of Vedic architecture with non-toxic, health-promoting construction protocols; environmental sensitivity; energy efficiency; and an emphasis on planning techniques that promote a sense of community.

-David and Helen moved to Vero Beach in 2001 to work with Richard Bialosky in the development and construction of commercial properties, green homes employing the principles of Vedic architecture and sustainable communities and they formed Navo Builders in 2004.
-In 2009, a home built by Navo was awarded the “Green Home of the Year” by Green Building Magazine.
+David and Richard joined forces when David and his wife, Helen, moved to Vero Beach in 2001 to work on the development and construction of commercial properties and green homes, employing the principles of Vedic architecture and sustainable communities.
+Richard and David formed Navo Builders in 2004 to build homes based on these principles.
+In 2009, a home built by Navo Builders was awarded the “Green Home of the Year” by Green Building Magazine.

-David is a member of the Florida Green Building Coalition’s Land Development Committee, he is a founding member of the Indian River County Sustainability Committee, chaired by County Commissioner Peter O’Bryan and he is on the executive board of the Treasure Coast Builders Association (an affiliate of the NAHB) where he is co-treasurer of the Treasure Coast Builder’s PAC.
+David is a member of the Florida Green Building Coalition’s Land Development Committee.
+He is a founding member of the Indian River County Sustainability Committee and was on the executive board of the Treasure Coast Builders Association (an affiliate of the NAHB) for over fourteen years.
+He currently is co-treasurer of the Treasure Coast Builder’s PAC.